 TRRCprocessingDelay and TBWPswitchDelayRRC are defined in clause 8.6.3, and

 DRRC=0 for UE which is capable of type 1 BWP switching delay depending on UE capability bwp-SwitchingDelay [2].
-DRRC=D for UE which is capable of type 2 BWP switching delay depending on UE capability bwp-SwitchingDelay [2], where D is the incremental delay for each additional CC involved in simultaneous BWP switch and depends on UE capability [13].
+DRRC=D for UE which is capable of type 2 BWP switching delay depending on UE capability bwp-SwitchingDelay [2], where D is the incremental delay for each additional CC involved in simultaneous BWP switch and depends on UE capability [TS 38.306, 14].

 N is the number of CCs within the NR-CA configured for performing simultaneous BWP switch.